Typical0/Windows11-Debloat-Guide/README.md

 hide:cortana;crossdevice;easeofaccess-speechrecognition;holographic-audio;mobile-devices;privacy-automaticfiledownloads;privacy-feedback;recovery;remotedesktop;speech;sync;sync;easeofaccess-closedcaptioning;easeofaccess-highcontrast;easeofaccess-keyboard;easeofaccess-magnifier;easeofaccess-mouse;easeofaccess-narrator;easeofaccess-otheroptions;privacy-location;backup;findmydevice;quiethours;tabletmode
 ```

-TIP : Add `;windowsdefender` at the end of the string value if you have removed Windows Defender as well (doesn't matter if u kept updates or not)
+TIP : Add `;windowsdefender` at the end of the string value if you have removed Windows Defender as well (doesn't matter if you kept updates or not)

 ### Edit with 3D Paint / 3D Print
 It is now possible to remove 3D Paint and 3D Print, but they forgot to remove the option in the context menu when you remove them.
 To remove it, run this in the command prompt: